Anant1Agarwal/ML_Interact/readme.md

-## ML-Interact: A simple and interactive ML web App for beginners
+## ML-Interact: A simple and interactive ML classification web App for beginners

 This is a simple Machine Learning Web App which lets user interact with a classification model by easily switching between various models, changing required hyperparameters and comparing their results using various evaluation metrics such as confusion Matrix, ROC curve etc.